-- Understand the transportation challenges and barriers facing Indigenous Peoples; - Understand the transportation priorities of Indigenous Nations; and - Build long-term, respectful, and mutually beneficial relationships with Indigenous Peoples.
+- Understand the transportation challenges and barriers facing Indigenous Peoples. - Understand the transportation priorities of Indigenous Nations. - Build long-term, respectful, and mutually beneficial relationships with Indigenous Peoples.

-TransLink invited the Indigenous Nations with modern treaties and unceded territories within the Lower Mainland to provide feedback on 10-Year Priorities through meetings and an online feedback form.
+TransLink invited the Indigenous Nations with modern treaties and reserve lands within the Lower Mainland to provide feedback on 10-Year Priorities through meetings and incorporating feedback.
 TransLink also engaged with urban Indigenous organizations through a focus group.
 The themes and priorities are consistent with the feedback provided to TransLink during the 2021 engagement on Transport 2050.